nestjs/docs.nestjs.com/content/techniques/task-scheduling.md

 export class AppModule {}
 ```

-The `.forRoot()` call will register all the Cron jobs, timeouts, and intervals defined within your app when the `onApplicationBootstrap` lifecycle hook occurs.
+The `.forRoot()` call registers all the scheduled jobs (<a href="techniques/task-scheduling#cron-jobs">cron jobs</a>, <a href="techniques/task-scheduling#timeouts">timeouts</a>, and <a href="techniques/task-scheduling#intervals">intervals</a>) that are defined within your app.
+Registration occurs when the `onApplicationBootstrap` lifecycle hook occurs, ensuring that all modules have loaded and declared any scheduled jobs.

 #### Cron jobs

-A Cron is a time-based job scheduler, which allows to schedule an arbitrary function to run automatically at a certain date or time.
-To define a Cron job, use the `@Cron` decorator, as follows:
+A cron job schedules an arbitrary function (method call) to run automatically.
+Cron jobs can run:
+- Once, at a specified date/time.
+- On a recurring basis; recurring jobs can run at a specified instant within a specified interval (for example, once per hour, once per week, once every 5 minutes)

+Define a cron job with the `@Cron()` decorator preceding the method declaration containing the code to be executed, as follows:

 ```typescript
 import { Injectable, Logger } from '@nestjs/common';